 The short version: timing, versatility, and professionalism.
 A gala requires more from a DJ than almost any other event type.
 It's not about playing your favorite tracks — it's about serving the program, the crowd, and the cause.

-If you're planning a charity gala or nonprofit fundraiser in Little Rock or Central Arkansas, check DJ AJ's availability and let's talk through your event.
+If you're planning a charity gala or nonprofit fundraiser in Little Rock or Central Arkansas, visit the nonprofit gala DJ page for Little Rock or check DJ AJ's availability and let's talk through your event.
 The earlier you reach out, the more we can plan — and spring gala season in Arkansas books up faster than most people expect.